giovaz94/isee-project-2023-2024/docs/report.md

 More specifically:

 - depending on the agent's personality, the agent stops searching for food when it has enough energy to reproduce itself: _doves_ stop searching, while _hawks_ continue searching until the end of the round
-  - this is to simulate the fact that _hawks_ are more aggressive and will try to steal food from other agents as much as possible, while _doves_ are more peaceful and will not try to steal food from others that are unused;
+  - this is to simulate the fact that _hawks_ are more aggressive and will try to steal food from other agents as much as possible, while _doves_ are more peaceful and will only try to gain the necessary amount of energy in order to reproduce themselves;
 - the exploration is performed by moving in a random direction for a certain number of steps (drawn randomly from a range of values), followed by a change of direction;
-- when an agent "sees" food in its sight that still has uncollected pieces, it starts moving towards it, one step at a time, changing its direction to point towards the food;
+- when an agent "sees" food in its sight that still has uncollected pieces, it starts moving towards it, one step at a time, changing its direction to point towards the food (`waypoint_direction` goal);
   - if multiple foods with uncollected pieces are in the agent's sight, the one that has some uncollected pieces, yet not completely collected is chosen as the target, fallback to the closest one if all are not fully collected;
 - when the agent reaches the food, it tries to collect it;
   - depending on the outcome of the collection attempt, the agent may either: